cltl/voc-missives/docs/in-ref-naf.md

 # Input and Reference NAF files

-The code generates and manipulates two kinds of NAF files for the VOC use case:
+The code generates and manipulates two kinds of NAF files for the VOC use case (for TEI input):

 * Input NAF files: these are obtained by conversion from TEI files.
 These files contain a `raw` text layer, and a `tunits` text-unit layer.
 * Derived ('reference') NAF files: these are derived from the input NAF files for further NLP processing.
 These files contain a